Avi Vantage License Management

 Obtaining an Avi Vantage License

-Avi Vantage licenses can be downloaded by authorized persons from the Avi Networks customer portal or obtained by contacting the Avi sales team.
+Avi Vantage licenses can be downloaded by authorized persons from the VMware Customer Connect software downloads page or obtained by contacting the Avi sales team.
 To activate a license, you must first add the license to the Avi Controller.

 Adding a New License